KayLerch/hadoop-summit-cooltech-voting/Readme.md

 ![Lightbox](./rpi/img/lightbox.png)

 ## Physical set-up
-If you want to rebuild the demo device you can start with following equipments:
+If you want to rebuild the demo device you can start with following equipment:

 ![Setup](./rpi/img/lightbox-wiring.png)